 2) Enabling Groups lookups to use Active Directory

-This method is a little harder and involves using existing groups inside Microsoft Active Directory.
-Enabling AD integration will allow your groups to reflect your AD structure, making many reports more intuitive and easier to read.
-This will keep the groups updated automatically, but does require a few conditions to be met before it can be implemented.
+Why are we working so hard?
+Why not just use Microsoft Active Directory, which will be a more complete picture.
+This will also keep the groups updated automatically, but does require a few conditions to be met before it can be implemented.

 Note that you may need to contact your AD administrator to complete some of the steps.
 Also be aware that a large portion of these instructions are using the core Splunk product and not using the CDR App specifically.
 As such, additional help with and documentation for the Splunk Supporting Add-on for Active Directory and lookups can found in Splunk’s documentation.